 Nuddy – Once you start googling solid shampoo bars, others pop up in adverts and sponsored results, which is how I came across Nuddy.
 I know, awful name, but they make up for it by giving their shampoos (and soaps) exceedingly elaborate and whimsical names like Practice What You Peach, an acai berry and obviously peach smelling volumising bar, and Time For A Fresh Start, which is a lime and grapefruit shine enhancing shampoo.
 I was convinced by the reviews and got those two on an offer, normal price £8.95 for 100g.
 The bars are round, twice the size/weight of Lush, Grüum and the others, and they both smell amazing!
 Just what I want to pick me up after a dusty walk – the only problem (for me) was that they didn’t seem to lather very well, at least not easily or enough to get through my hair in one go.
-Stroking the bar along the hair, like a Lush bar, didn’t work, but rubbing it in my hands and applying the foam like normal shampoo worked better.
+Stroking the bar along the hair, like a Lush bar, didn’t work, but rubbing it in my hands and applying the foam like normal shampoo worked better, in fact the wash-twice works wonders as the second go needs very little product to get lots of lather.
 As they are bigger, it would need a different tin, or in my case, I could just keep it in my brilliant soap bag!
-That lather palaver was the only drawback but I’m working on that.

 Kinkind – They have few bars, but cover most needs and have won several awards – they have even posted a video of the bar in use so I could see it lathering up!
 I got a (faintly) apple scented one and a lemon 2-in-1 shampoo and body wash.
 They also do conditioner, bodywash and moisturiser bars.
 Shampoo bars cost £6.50 for 50g but there is a cheaper subscription option.
 The Kinkind apple shampoo lathers well, smells faintly of something not very appley and leaves my hair nice and soft, and sailed right up as a close second favourite after the Grüum coconut one.
 I am a little bit worried about how long it will last though, it seems a bit softer than the others but maybe that’s a good thing.
 The citrus combo one won’t last long and was too drying.
 I took their new geranium scented bar for damaged, frizzy and curly hair on a camino, even though I wasn’t too keen on the smell, and unfortunately with daily showers it ended up stripping my hair to the extent that it was hard to comb through, so I left it in Sarria.
 Back to square one … *sigh*.